amirhossein-moloki/django-ecommerce-api/AUDIT_AND_DEPLOYMENT_GUIDE.md

 ## 1. Introduction

-This document provides a comprehensive guide for developers and DevOps engineers involved in the Hypex E-commerce API project.
-It includes a summary of the initial security audit, instructions for setting up a local development environment, and a detailed walkthrough of the CI/CD pipeline for deploying the application to Kubernetes.
+This document provides a practical guide for developers and DevOps engineers working on the Hypex E-commerce API.
+It summarizes key audit fixes, documents local development options, and outlines the production Docker Compose deployment path that matches this repository.

 ## 2. Security Audit Summary